(\sin\theta+i\cos\theta)^8 = i^8(\cos\theta - i \sin \theta)^8

 Tuesday, December 29, 2015

-2015/117) If $m\tan(a-30^\circ)=n\tan(a+120^\circ)$ show that $\cos2a=\frac{m+n}{2(m-n)}$
+2015/117) If m\tan(a-30^\circ)=n\tan(a+120^\circ) show that \cos2a=\frac{m+n}{2(m-n)}

-We have $\tan (a+ 120^\circ) = - \cot(a + 30^\circ)$ using $\tan (x+90^\circ) = - \cot x$
+We have \tan (a+ 120^\circ) = - \cot(a + 30^\circ) using \tan (x+90^\circ) = - \cot x

-so $m\tan(a-30^\circ)= -n \cot ( a+ 30^\circ)$
+so m\tan(a-30^\circ)= -n \cot ( a+ 30^\circ)

-so $\tan (a+30^\circ) \tan (a-30^\circ) = \dfrac{-n}{m}$
+so \tan (a+30^\circ) \tan (a-30^\circ) = \dfrac{-n}{m}

-or $\dfrac{\tan a + \tan 30^\circ}{1- \tan a \tan 30^\circ} * \dfrac{\tan a -\tan 30^\circ}{1 + \tan a \tan 30^\circ)} = \dfrac{-n}{m}$
+or \dfrac{\tan a + \tan 30^\circ}{1- \tan a \tan 30^\circ} * \dfrac{\tan a -\tan 30^\circ}{1 + \tan a \tan 30^\circ)} = \dfrac{-n}{m}

-or $\dfrac{tan ^2 a - tan ^2 30^\circ}{1- tan ^2 a tan ^2 30^\circ} = \dfrac{n}{m}$
+or \dfrac{tan ^2 a - tan ^2 30^\circ}{1- tan ^2 a tan ^2 30^\circ} = \dfrac{n}{m}

-or $\dfrac{tan ^2 a - \frac{1}{3}}{1- tan ^2 a \frac{1}{3}} = \dfrac{n}{m}$
+or \dfrac{tan ^2 a - \frac{1}{3}}{1- tan ^2 a \frac{1}{3}} = \dfrac{n}{m}

-or $\dfrac{3 tan ^2 a -1}{3 - tan ^2 a} = \dfrac{n}{m}$
+or \dfrac{3 tan ^2 a -1}{3 - tan ^2 a} = \dfrac{n}{m}

-or $\dfrac{1-3 tan ^2 a}{3- tan ^2 a} = \dfrac{n}{m}$
+or \dfrac{1-3 tan ^2 a}{3- tan ^2 a} = \dfrac{n}{m}

 use componendo dividendo to get

-$\dfrac{4 - 4 \tan ^2 a}{- 2 - 2 \tan ^2 a} = \dfrac{n+m}{n-m}$
+\dfrac{4 - 4 \tan ^2 a}{- 2 - 2 \tan ^2 a} = \dfrac{n+m}{n-m}

-or $2\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{m-n}$
+or 2\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{m-n}

-or $\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{2(m-n)}$
+or \dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{2(m-n)}

-or $\cos 2a = \dfrac{n+m}{2(m-n)}$
+or \cos 2a = \dfrac{n+m}{2(m-n)}

-so $m\tan(a-30^\circ)= -n \cot ( a+ 30^\circ)$
+so m\tan(a-30^\circ)= -n \cot ( a+ 30^\circ)

-so $\tan (a+30^\circ) \tan (a-30^\circ) = \dfrac{-n}{m}$
+so \tan (a+30^\circ) \tan (a-30^\circ) = \dfrac{-n}{m}

-or $\dfrac{\tan a + \tan 30^\circ}{1- \tan a \tan 30^\circ} * \dfrac{\tan a -\tan 30^\circ}{1 + \tan a \tan 30^\circ)} = \dfrac{-n}{m}$
+or \dfrac{\tan a + \tan 30^\circ}{1- \tan a \tan 30^\circ} * \dfrac{\tan a -\tan 30^\circ}{1 + \tan a \tan 30^\circ)} = \dfrac{-n}{m}

-or $\dfrac{tan ^2 a - tan ^2 30^\circ}{1- tan ^2 a tan ^2 30^\circ} = \dfrac{n}{m}$
+or \dfrac{tan ^2 a - tan ^2 30^\circ}{1- tan ^2 a tan ^2 30^\circ} = \dfrac{n}{m}

-or $\dfrac{tan ^2 a - \frac{1}{3}}{1- tan ^2 a \frac{1}{3}} = \dfrac{n}{m}$
+or \dfrac{tan ^2 a - \frac{1}{3}}{1- tan ^2 a \frac{1}{3}} = \dfrac{n}{m}

-or $\dfrac{3 tan ^2 a -1}{3 - tan ^2 a} = \dfrac{n}{m}$
+or \dfrac{3 tan ^2 a -1}{3 - tan ^2 a} = \dfrac{n}{m}

-or $\dfrac{1-3 tan ^2 a}{3- tan ^2 a} = \dfrac{n}{m}$
+or \dfrac{1-3 tan ^2 a}{3- tan ^2 a} = \dfrac{n}{m}

 use componendo dividendo to get

-$\dfrac{4 - 4 \tan ^2 a}{- 2 - 2 \tan ^2 a} = \dfrac{n+m}{n-m}$
+\dfrac{4 - 4 \tan ^2 a}{- 2 - 2 \tan ^2 a} = \dfrac{n+m}{n-m}

-or $2\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{m-n}$
+or 2\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{m-n}

-or $\dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{2(m-n)}$
+or \dfrac{1 - tan ^2 a}{1 + 2 tan ^2 a} = \dfrac{n+m}{2(m-n)}

-or $\cos 2a = \dfrac{n+m}{2(m-n)}$
+or \cos 2a = \dfrac{n+m}{2(m-n)}

-2015/116) Find the limit of the product as k goes to infinite $\prod_{n=1}^{k}\frac{n^2}{n^2-1}$
+2015/116) Find the limit of the product as k goes to infinite \prod_{n=1}^{k}\frac{n^2}{n^2-1}

-We propose $\prod_{n=1}^{k}\frac{n^2}{n^2-1}=\frac{2k}{k+1}$
+We propose \prod_{n=1}^{k}\frac{n^2}{n^2-1}=\frac{2k}{k+1}

-for n =2 we have product = $\frac{4}{3} = \frac{2 * 2}{2+1}$
+for n =2 we have product = \frac{4}{3} = \frac{2 * 2}{2+1}

 let it be true of n = k

-so we have $\prod_{n=1}^{k}\frac{n^2}{n^2-1}=\frac{2k}{k+1}$
+so we have \prod_{n=1}^{k}\frac{n^2}{n^2-1}=\frac{2k}{k+1}

-multiply by (k+1)st term to get $f(k+1) = \prod_{n=1}^{k}\frac{n^2}{n^2-1} * \frac{(k+1)^2}{(k+1)^2 - 1}$
+multiply by (k+1)st term to get f(k+1) = \prod_{n=1}^{k}\frac{n^2}{n^2-1} * \frac{(k+1)^2}{(k+1)^2 - 1}

-= $\frac{2k}{k+1} * \frac{(k+1)^2}{k(k+2)} = \frac{2 * (k +1)}{(k+2)}$
+= \frac{2k}{k+1} * \frac{(k+1)^2}{k(k+2)} = \frac{2 * (k +1)}{(k+2)}

 so if it is true for k it is true for k + 1